polysimtools/pysimm/Examples/10_mof_swelling/README.md

 The example describes the work with the pysimm app that implements the hybrid MC-MD approach.
 Under the "hybrid MC-MD approach" here we understand the following serial iterative set of simulations.
 First, the Monte Carlo (MC) simulation is performed, inserting the gas molecules into the simulation system with constant volume temperature and chemical potential of inserted species (&#956;VT).
 This is followed by the molecular dynamics (MD) simulation step at constant pressure, temperature and number of particles (NPT).
 After the MD is finished, the next step of the &#956;VT MC with the new size of the simulation box is performed, and so on.

 In the pySIMM the hybrid MC-MD simulations are implemented in **apps.mc_md** application.
-The application in turn communicates with [Cassandra](https://cassandra.nd.edu) and [LAMMPS](http://lammps.sandia.gov)  programs through **pysimm.cassandra** and **pysimm.lmps** modules correspondingly automatically setting up the required for simulation data.
+The application, in turn, communicates with [Cassandra](https://cassandra.nd.edu) and [LAMMPS](http://lammps.sandia.gov)  programs through **pysimm.cassandra** and **pysimm.lmps** modules correspondingly automatically setting up the required for simulation data.

 ```python
 from pysimm.apps import mc_md
 from pysimm import system
 ```

 The example uses the hybrid MC-MD for simulation of swelling of an IRMOF-14 metal-organic framework with pure methane.
-The IRMOF-14 structure is taken from the [repository](https://github.com/WMD-group/BTW-FF/tree/master/structures) of the BTW-FF project, typed with with Dreiding forcefield and saved as a .lmps file in *prepare_mof.py* file.
+The IRMOF-14 structure is taken from the [repository](https://github.com/WMD-group/BTW-FF/tree/master/structures) of the BTW-FF project, typed with Dreiding forcefield and saved as a .lmps file in *prepare_mof.py* file.

 ### Simulation system setup

 To start simulations, the application should get two **pysimm.system** objects.
-First, *frame*, is any molecular structure that presumed to be fixed during the MC simulations, and the second, *gas1*, that represents single gas molecule to be inserted by the MC.
+First, *frame* is any molecular structure that presumed to be fixed during the MC simulations, and the second, *gas1*, that represents single gas molecule to be inserted by the MC.

 ```python
 frame = system.read_lammps('irmof-14.lmps')